mikerouw/MikeRouwRepo/ISQA8086_Assignment_Oct10/DataExploration.md

 > ggplot(data=site_phenometrics_data_wo_zero_oberservations) +
 geom_point(mapping=aes(x=Mean_First_Yes_DOY,y=Species_ID))

 This scatterplot shows the specific species and the day of the year when the specified phenophase was first observed.
-Must like before, there is really no pattern in this view, as again the data is mixed and unsegmented at this point.
+Much like before, there is really no pattern in this view, as again the data is mixed and unsegmented at this point.

 **Plot 3 - Scatterplot of phenophase and date of "first YES" observation identified by kingdom (plant or animal)**